Experience our all-embracing passion for the arts

 Our Spectacular Venues

-- A spacious auditorium, outfitted with the latest live-streaming satellite technology, a high-definition projector and surround sound
+- A spacious auditorium, outfitted with the latest live-streaming video and audio technology, doubling as our Gallery Theatre

 - The intimate Club Room, used for member socials and celebratory events

 - Art Studio, for paint, sketch, watercolor lessons and more

 - Brecknock Hall, a restored historic 19th-century Italianate mansion for large events and celebrations

 Peconic Landing’s popular art studio is constantly abuzz with creative energy – offering watercolor or drawing classes to hosting art shows for members working on individual projects.
 Our well-designed studio is spacious, offering good lighting and ample display space.

 Peconic Landing’s Auditorium Theatre is transformed several times each year displaying works by revolving artists from floor to ceiling.
 Each show is curated by Peconic Landing’s Art Committee, often in cooperation with artists from East End Arts, a local arts advocacy organization.
 This spacious gallery allows for large dimensions, bringing a uniqueness to the Auditorium Theater.

 The success of our cultural arts program is steered by passionate member involvement as well as partnerships with some of the greatest cultural institutions and artists in the world: